cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 **3 pair** [**Lululemon Surge Sock**](https://shop.lululemon.com/p/men-socks/Surge-Sock/_/prod8520007?color=LM9626S_0002&skuId=3774581&locale=en_US&sl=US&CAWELAID=120278590000311002&CID=Google_Fetch_SHOP_A165_A822_C017432&gclid=Cj0KCQjwzIzWBRDnARIsAAkc8hELWngx6KTMkJteqHuIu2b_P3sFEoEIITqfuF0CEqRam82KHQfIQfEaAkCFEALw_wcB&gclsrc=aw.ds) - I don't know why women's sock technology is so far ahead of men's but Lululemon socks fit great and resist odors which is key for me since my feet are known for their toxic properties.

-5 pair Athletic Boxer Briefs
+5 pair Athletic Boxer Briefs - Got these at Target or something.
+Not very exciting.
+Move along.

-Thick Hiking Socks
+Thick Hiking Socks - Something thicker and higher to help prevent blisters and help protect a bit from ticks while hiking.

 Underarmour Leggings - Folds down to almost nothing since its so thin but can be layered under shorts or pants for colder nighttime temperatures.